-Proposal No. 1 Proposal Description Election of directors Vote Required for Approval Directors will be elected by a plurality of the votes cast by the holders of shares present or represented by proxy and entitled to vote on the election of directors.
-The seven nominees receiving the most "For" votes will be elected as directors.
-Effect of Abstentions No effect Effect of Broker Non-Votes No effect 2 Ratification of the selection of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023 "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter.
-Against Not Applicable(1) 3 Approval, on an advisory basis, of the compensation of our named executive officers "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter.
-Against No effect
+Proposal No. Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes 1 Election of directors Directors will be elected by a plurality of the votes cast by the holders of shares present or represented by proxy and entitled to vote on the election of directors.
+The five nominees receiving the most "For" votes will be elected as directors.
+No effect No effect 2 Ratification of the selection of RSM US LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024 "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter.
+Against Not Applicable (1) 3 Approval, on an advisory basis, of the compensation of our named executive officers "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter.
+Against No effect 4 Reverse Stock Split The votes cast "For" the amendment exceed the votes cast against the amendment.
+No effect Not Applicable (1) 5 Authorized Stock Increase The votes cast "For" the amendment exceed the votes cast against the amendment.
+No effect Not Applicable (1) 6 Adjournment "For" votes from the holders of a majority of the shares present in person or represented by proxy.
+Against Not Applicable (1)